kirangn514-sketch/dev-Temp/Javascript.md

 // ============================================

 /*
-INTERVIEWER: "How do you handle token expiration?"
+testER: "How do you handle token expiration?"

 ANSWER: "Use the refresh token pattern:
 1. Issue short-lived access token (15min) + long-lived refresh token (7d)